ropenscilabs/allcontributors/README.md

 [`all-contributors`](https://allcontributors.org/) to acknowledge all contributors in your ‘README’ (or elsewhere).
-The original is intended to help acknowledge *all* contributions including those beyond the contents of an actual repository (such as community or other or less-tangible organisational contributions).
-This version restricts acknowledgements to direct and tangible contributions to a repository only, but automates that task to a single function call, in the hope that such simplicity will spur greater usage.
+The original is intended to help acknowledge *all* contributions including those beyond the contents of an actual repository, such as community or other or less-tangible organisational contributions.
+This version only acknowledges tangible contributions to a repository, but automates that task to a single function call, in the hope that such simplicity will spur greater usage.
 In short: This package can’t do everything the original does, but it makes what it does much easier.

 Why then?
 ---------